Glenn Youngkin: Same-sex marriage

 In March 2024, Youngkin signed a bill codifying same-sex marriage in Virginia law.
-In 2006, voters amended the state's constitution to define marriage as heterosexual; if Obergefell v.
-Hodges is overturned, the state constitution would need to be amended for the state law to take effect.
+In 2006, voters had amended the state's constitution to define marriage as heterosexual.
+That amendment was rendered void by the U.S. Supreme Court's 2015 ruling in Obergefell v.
+Hodges that same-sex marriage is protected by the Fourteenth Amendment to the Constitution.
+If Obergefell were to be overturned, however, the state constitution ban would automatically be resurrected, unless the ban is repealed by voters in accordance with a legislative bill scheduled for popular vote in November 2026.

 Election procedure

-As governor, Youngkin has touted his work restoring voting rights to former felons, an effort that began under Governor Bob McDonnell and then intensified under McDonnell's immediate successors, McAuliffe and Northam.
-Virginia is one of only eleven states that does not automatically allow former felons to vote by the end of their sentences.
+As governor, Youngkin had touted his work restoring voting rights to former felons, an effort that began under Governor Bob McDonnell and then intensified under McDonnell's immediate successors, McAuliffe and Northam.
+Virginia is one of eleven states that does not automatically allow former felons to vote by the end of their sentences.
 An amendment to the state constitution that would have established automatic voting rights restoration for released felons in Virginia passed the legislature during Northam's final year in office, but amendments to the state constitution must be passed during two consecutive legislative sessions separated by an election before they can be voted on by the public in a referendum, and Republicans in the House of Delegates voted against the amendment during Youngkin's first year in office.
 In 2023, it was reported that Youngkin and his Secretary of the Commonwealth had quietly reversed course from their predecessors, reinstating procedural hurdles to the franchise restoration process and dramatically decreasing the number of ex-felons granted the franchise.
 The administration responded that reviewing applications on a case-by-case basis was in-line with the state constitution but did not specify the criteria being considered.

 In 2022, Youngkin signed bipartisan legislation requiring that the removal of deceased voters from Virginia's electoral rolls be conducted on a weekly basis; this had previously been done on a monthly basis.
 That same year, Youngkin signed legislation changing how absentee ballots are reported in Virginia.
 Previously, these ballots had been reported as part of a single, at-large precinct.
-Youngkin's legislation requires that they instead be reported precinct-by-precinct.
+Youngkin's legislation required that they instead be reported precinct-by-precinct.

+Post-gubernatorial career

+In July 2026, Youngkin joined Red Cell Partners, a venture studio based in Tysons, Virginia that builds companies in national security, cyber, and healthcare technology, as a partner, chairman, and board member, succeeding founder Grant Verstandig as chairman.
+Verstandig remained the firm's CEO.